kushshukla24/kushshukla24.github.io/content/blog/legal/ch1-will.md

 Everyone in the family is aware of the will and knows that my father is the sole beneficiary.
 My father's brothers, particularly, were upset because they were not even born when the will was created.
 Although they lived separately in their own houses, they often bothered my father, asking for money since they felt they were not getting anything due to the will.
 My father paid them on two occasions, but their demands persisted.

 Later, in 2013, my parents had to move out of Kanpur due to a job change.
 My brother and I were already living outside Kanpur after completing our engineering degrees.
-Although they used to visit our home in Kanpur two or three times a year, the house remained locked most of the time.
-Recently, we heard rumors from some relatives and local neighbors that something wrong was happening.
+While we (myself, my father, mother, and brother) visited our home in Kanpur two or three times a year, either together or individually, the house remained locked most of the time.
+We heard rumors from some relatives and local neighbors that something untoward was transpiring concerning the property.
 These rumors were consistently centered on their plan to sell the property in our absence to local goons, seeking financial gain while simultaneously intending to forcefully expel my father from his rightful possession of the premises.
 Fearing that our ancestral property was under threat, on **April 9, 2018**, he took a decisive step and, after consulting a senior lawyer, initiated an **Original Suit** to assert his ownership rights.
 Since that pivotal moment, a flurry of paperwork has transpired between the involved parties.
 Yet, despite all these legal intricacies, the linchpin of this entire dispute, **"The Will"**, which, in my view, holds the key to determining rightful ownership, remains unaddressed and unresolved.

 ## Analysis
 This revelation about the unregistered will marked the beginning of my intricate legal journey.
 As the property dispute escalated within the court of law, I embarked on a mission to navigate the complexities of property law, with the overarching goal of finding a resolution for the property dispute and securing peace of mind for both myself and my family.

+#### Facts:
 Let's delve into the key points and facts of the case:
-- There is an **original Will** that exists, dated **15th June 1958**, making it more than **60 years old**.
+1. There is an **original Will** that exists, dated **June 15, 1958**, making it more than **60 years old**.
-- **The Will** is unregistered.
+2. **The Will** is unregistered.
-- The testator, the two witnesses, and the advocate whose names appear on **the Will** are all deceased.
+3. The testator, the two witnesses, and the advocate whose names appear on **the Will** are all deceased.
-- There exists a Lease Deed of the Property from **16th June 1950**, bearing the signature of the testator.
+4. There exists a Lease Deed of the Property from **June 16, 1950**, bearing the signature of the testator.
-- **The Will** is complete in all legal aspects with proper signatures and justifications.
+5. **The Will** is complete in all legal aspects with proper signatures and justifications.
-- **The Will** in original form is in possession of my father.
+6. **The Will** in original form is in possession of my father.
+7. The Testator died a normal death without any mental illness on **June 21, 1958**.
+He created the Will in full senses as mentioned on **the will** and obtained signatures of his two nephews as witnesses.
+8. The age of the only beneficiary of **the will** was only 5 years when the will was created.
+9. The Testator passed away **six days** after writing **the Will**.
+10. **The Will** existed in 1999 when my father applied for mutation at KDA and Nagar Nigam.
+Copies of the will are still present in the records of KDA and Nagar Nigam.

+#### Evidences:
+1. **The Original Will**.
+2. **The Lease Deed**.
+3. **The Mutation Application** from my father to KDA and Nagar Nigam.
+4. **Death Certificate** of the Testator.

 On the opposing side of this legal skirmish, the parties contesting our claim assert that the Will is nothing more than a false, fictitious, forged, and fabricated document.
 Their claims, while vehement, appear to lack substantial proof, and it seems convenient for them to assert the Will's invalidity simply because it serves their interests.
 This challenge, however, served as a catalyst for me to delve into the intricacies of Indian law, determined to establish the validity of the Will as a crucial piece of evidence for our case.